 Within the past 7 days, my niece Chandra opened a Face Book account for this shop.
 That along with a bit of advertising encouraged by Sam, my son, the number of visitors to borsa amendolia has increased 10 fold, and this endeavor has become a family affair.
 So hugs and kisses.

 Thank you for visiting my shop!
 It's very exciting -- I love it.
-You are from China, Serbia, Russia, and Germany, United Kingdom, Brazil, and France, Latvia, Malaysia, Australia, and Canada, Romania, Bulgaria, the Ukraine, Israel, Ireland, Japan, Singapore, Colombia, Italy, Myanmar, and the USA.
+You are from China, Serbia, Russia, and Germany, United Kingdom, Brazil, and France, Latvia, Malaysia, Australia, and Canada, Romania, Bulgaria, the Ukraine, Israel, Ireland, Japan, Singapore, Colombia, Italy, Myanmar, The Netherlands, and the USA.

 The Barn Swallow in Charlottesville, VA. carries my bags, I've sold a couple bags while a vendor at horse shows at the Virginia Horse Center in Lexington, VA. , and at Appalachian Piecework in Staunton, VA.